 Blurring the lines between the digital and the physical with AR UX design – how Augmented Reality is changing the user experience

 With “Year Zero” for augmented reality behind us, we’re seeing this design trend move further into the limelight in 2017.
 From enhancing how we communicate and entertain ourselves to the way we work and solve problems, augmented reality (AR) is changing how we interact with the world around us.
-But beyond the hype of Pokémon Go that allows users to catch ’em all on the go and Snapchat’s delightful photo filters, what is the overall impact of AR on user experience?
+But beyond the hype of Pokémon Go that allows users to catch ’em all on the go and Snapchat’s delightful photo filters, what is the overall impact of AR UX (user experience)?
 Read our post for six insights on how AR is changing user experience.

 What is augmented reality?

 Augmented reality is computer generated information superimposed through a sensor-packed wearable device over products and systems in the real world.
 It essentially takes the user’s view of the real world and adds a digital film to it with data and information to enhance our perception of and interaction with the real world.

 Augmented technology first made a name for itself in entertainment and technology in the late 1990s.
 In 1998, the 1st and Ten computer system was broadcast by Sportsvision, casting the first virtual yellow first down marker during a live NFL game (full timeline in infographic here).
 Nowadays, digital designers are using augmented reality to make user experience more delightful.
 But is it working?

 UX benefits of augmented reality